 Skip to main content

-Onboarding Your Docker Workloads
+Docker Workloads

-Bacalhau executes jobs by running them within containers.
 This section describes how to migrate a workload based on a Docker container into a format that will work with the Bacalhau client.

 You can check out this example tutorial on how to work with custom containers in Bacalhau to see how we used all these steps together.